WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 If no action restriction/compulsion/scaling applies, the `Action` line should be left out.

 As a first step all the abilities from the process step are evaluated, and their feedback is stored into `@Result<n>` values. (e.g. `@Result1` for the first ability).
 This feedback is not given to the player.
+In case of a single process step only, the result can be accessed through `@Result`.

 Afterwards, each evaluate line is evaluated.
 Each line consists of a `<Condition>`, or `Otherwise`. `Otherwise` triggers only if none of the other conditions trigger.
 Several conditions may trigger together.